lbh3110/ZKit-Framework/README.md

    - Run Dos Attacks
    - Build Trojans TCP And UDP
    - Build KeyLoggers
+   - Payload could be easily detected but now it uses an encryption method to fool the AVs .
+Virus total results are Without : 3/59 and With new update : 0/59
 ## ZKit will be able to :
    Compile to diffrent operating systems